bfemiano/matchbot/README.md

 Takes a reference to the personality.
 When a user sends a message to the personality, the responder's job is to take that input and generate effective generativeAI prompts, based largely on the current details and traits within that personality.
 Currently there are only these responder types impemented:

-1. GPTResponder: OpenAI gpt 3.5 turbo model.
+1. OllamaResponder: Ollama 3.2 8B
 2. Debug responder used only to printout the personality details on /debug command.
 3. Echo responder which just returns back whatever was sent.

-The response is sent with sent to OpenAI to determine on a scale of 0.0 -> 100.0 how the personality felt about what was just said.
+The response is sent to the LLM to determine on a scale of 0.0 -> 100.0 how the personality felt about what was just said.

 This is to help the personality track their opinion of you as the conversation progresses.